 Wally/Waldo is a man in a red striped jumper and bobble hat, hiding somewhere in a complicated picture.
 Why does he wear such a distinctive outfit?
 Why not wear black clothes and blacken his face and hide in a coal mine?* Because Wally’s not actually hiding.
 You’re supposed to find him.

-The appeal of games – from Martin Gardner puzzle books to Super Mario Bros – is that they invite you into a universe that wants you to win.
+The appeal of games – from Martin Gardner puzzle books to Super Mario Bros – is this: they want you to succeed.
+Games, by definition, are designed so you can win.
 Reality isn’t like that, and people addicted to games are often addicted for good reason.

 But Where’s Wally puzzles are fascinating even when you’re not an addict.
 They carry a magical enchantment – one glance sucks you in, and then you’ve spent five minutes looking for a ridiculous bobble hat.
 Or ten minutes.
 Or however long it takes.
 I’ve heard disturbing stories of people posting edited puzzles online with Wally removed.
 And you thought you didn’t support the death penalty.